What To Do Before You Call Tech Support

 I am clueless when it comes to appliances.
 More than once I have called out a repair person to fix my dishwasher or dryer, only to discover that the power cable is loose, or that the exhaust is clogged with lint.
-A little basic troubleshooting could have saved me $100 or so (luckily for you, Nerds On Call doesn’t charge for estimates), if only I’d known what easy things to try before having someone out.
+A little basic troubleshooting could have saved me $100 or so, if only I’d known what easy things to try before having someone out.
 Over the years at Nerds on Call I have discovered that there are some simple things that fix a surprising number of computer problems, and trying them before you call a computer repair company could save you time, money and frustration.

 Shut Down your computer and Restart: Shutting down is a good first step for just about any electronic device that is frozen, has stopped functioning as it should, or has given you a cryptic error.
 From computers to printers, routers, even personal electronics like MP3 players and cell phones, you’d be surprised how often a random problem just never returns after a system re-boot.
 If your system is frozen, resist the urge to pull the plug.
 Pressing and holding the power button for five to seven seconds should cause your system to do a hard shut down.
 Make sure you restart the tower, not just the monitor.